Is Marvel's Cinematic Universe Decline an Indicator of the Superhero Genre's Falling Popularity?

 • animated series: "What If...?" and "Your Friendly Neighborhood Spider-Man".

-You can also recall "The Marvels", "Captain America 4", and "Thunderbolts" — they have post-credit scenes that are related to the multiverse, but no more.
-And the series "Agatha All Along", where Wiccan appeared — although this is debatable.
+You can also recall "The Marvels", "Captain America 4", and "Thunderbolts"—they have post-credit scenes that are related to the multiverse, but nothing more.
+And the series "Agatha All Along", where Wiccan appeared, although this is debatable.

 <br>